- Office & Aircraft base

 - Aircraft base

-The country of artists like Albrecht Dürer, musicians like Johann Sebastian Bach or scientists like Albert Einstein.
-Many people in Germany think of sausage, sauerkraut, beer and Lederhosen first.
-The Munich Oktoberfest and Neuschwanstein Castle are also well-known to many people around the world.
+Germany is the land of artists like Albrecht Dürer, musicians like Johann Sebastian Bach or scientists like Albert Einstein.
+Or do you first think of sausage, sauerkraut, beer and lederhosen when you think of Germany?
+The Munich Oktoberfest or Neuschwanstein Castle is also a well-known name for many people all over the world.

-Strong companies, such as Volkswagen, E-on and the Schwarz Group Lidl, settle in Germany and make Germany an industrial nation together with many other companies.
-It is not for nothing that Germany is appreciated for its engineering skills.
-Trade in machinery in particular is strengthening the German economy and contributing to its steady upswing.
+Strong companies such as Volkswagen, E-on and the Schwarz Group Lidl are settling in Germany and together with many other companies, are turning Germany into an industrial nation.
+It is not for nothing that Germany is valued for its engineering skills.
+In particular, the trade in machines strengthens the German economy and contributes to its steady upswing.

 223 million passengers were carried at German airports last year.
-The largest airports are Frankfurt, Munich, Düsseldorf, Berlin and Hamburg.
-In addition to a large number of smaller airports and runways, Germany has around 39 larger airports that take passengers to their destinations every day.
+The largest airports include Frankfurt, Munich, Düsseldorf, Berlin and Hamburg.
+In addition to a large number of smaller airports and runways, Germany has around 39 larger airports which take passengers to their destinations every day.

-The German market is not only one of the strongest economies in the world, but also plays a leading role in private taxi traffic.
-Particularly popular destinations in private jet traffic include, from Germany, the routes Zurich, Paris, Moscow and London.
+The German market is not only one of the strongest economies in the world, but also plays a leading role in private air taxi traffic.
+Among the particularly popular destinations in private jet traffic are, from Germany, the routes to Zurich, Paris, Moscow and London.